Sharing is caring!

 Highlights of my Antarctica trip

-New Year’s Eve on Ice
+New Year’s Eve on Antarctica Cruise

 Celebrating New Year’s Eve in Antarctica was surreal.
 With the midnight sun still shining, we toasted to the New Year 2024 with a special crusie party surrounded by the glaciers and icebergs—a truly magical experience.
+Camping out on land was available for added extra but I decided to enjoy my luxury cabin cruise with fellow solo travellers and wasn’t keen on spending the NYE outside on ice.

 Wildlife Encounters